plotly/dds-api-docs/README.md

-# Dash Deployment Server API Docs
+# Dash Enterprise API Docs

 These docs contain the reference DDS GraphQL API (found in the `.md` files), as well as runnable Python examples for each query and mutation.